rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 Other languages and frameworks follow different principles.
 For example, JavaScript follows the **“One JavaScript”** principle.[^one-javascript] It means that JavaScript is not versioned and is back compatible.
 Back-compatibility is the precursor of "several ways of doing things."

 [^one-javascript]: The [One JavaScript](https://2ality.com/2014/12/one-javascript.html) principle is about removing versioning and being always back-compatible.
-This fact, combined with ten days of design and 25 years of back-compatibility, inevitably accumulated a large number of different ways of doing things.
+This fact, combined with ten days of design and 25 years of back compatibility, inevitably accumulated a large number of different ways of doing things.
 For example, defining a function can be done in [several different ways](https://dmitripavlutin.com/6-ways-to-declare-javascript-functions/).

 [Index](#index) | [Top](#top)